diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 - A given **PV** has to be linked to a unique **disk** (?? is the last one true ??? surely you can have shared network drives?
 So the storage type must have something to do with this as well!)
 [OPEN]

-Since we explicitly mention the PVC in the spec of the two pods, we get the error shown above!
-Had we created two PVCs, we wouln't be in this trouble now.
+Since we explicitly mention the **PVC** in the spec of the two pods, we get the error shown above!
+Had we created two **PVCs**, we wouln't be in this trouble now.

-> **Important**: This shows that the same PVC cannot be reused!
+> **Important**: This shows that the same **PVC** cannot be reused!
 This is important to understand.
-When we create a bit later on a `StatefulSet` - an easier approach to scale stateful apps horizontally - we cannot just reference the volume via claim but have to create a volume claim template, which will make sure that each pod gets a unique PVC and a unique PV!
+When we create a bit later on a `StatefulSet` - an easier approach to scale stateful apps horizontally - we cannot just reference the volume via claim but have to create a volume claim template, which will make sure that each pod gets a unique **PVC** and a unique **PV**!

-With this learnings we can proceed and create a `StatefulSet` in a bit to scale horizontally.
+With these learnings in mind we can proceed and create a `StatefulSet` in a bit to scale horizontally.

-At this point you might also wonder what storage type we are actually using?
+At this point you might also wonder what storage type are we actually using?
 Let's inspect the `StorageClass`:

 ```
 $ kubectl describe storageclass standard